LukasMarx/ai-food-blog/src/content/posts/Enchiladas Verdes.md

 recipeYield: "4"
 calories: 460
 recipeCuisine: "Mexican"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat oven to 350°F (175°C).",
     "In a medium bowl, mix shredded chicken, half of the grated cheese, chopped onion, and chopped cilantro.", "In a medium saucepan, heat vegetable oil over medium heat.
 Add flour and cook, stirring constantly, for 1 minute.", "Gradually stir in chicken broth and cook, stirring constantly, until mixture thickens.", "Stir in sour cream, diced green chiles, and salt.
 Cook until heated through.", "Spread a spoonful of the green sauce in the bottom of a 9x13 inch baking dish.", "Dip each tortilla in the green sauce, then fill with the chicken mixture and roll up.
-Place seam side down in the baking dish.", "Pour the remaining green sauce over the enchiladas and sprinkle with the remaining grated cheese.", "Bake in preheated oven for 20 minutes, or until cheese is melted and bubbly."
+Place seam side down in the baking dish.", "Pour the remaining green sauce over the enchiladas and sprinkle with the remaining grated cheese.", "Bake in preheated oven for 20 minutes, or until cheese is melted and bubbly.", ]
-]
 ---

 Enchiladas Verdes are a classic Mexican dish that is loved all around the world.
 The tangy green sauce and the cheese-topped chicken filling make these enchiladas a family favorite.
 This dish is perfect for a quick dinner or a potluck party.
 In this blog post, we will show you how to make Enchiladas Verdes step by step.